(Updated December 19, 2023)

 Many of you have asked me what I, as a holistic pediatrician and mama, bring with me on our travels.
 So here it is – my ESSENTIAL winter holiday travel remedy kit!

 - Probiotics –Taking a probiotic-a-day can keep tummy troubles and the flu away!
-2 specific probiotic strains have been found to reduce the frequency and duration of fevers and colds/flus.
-These 2 strains are found in Metagenics’ Ultra Flora Children’s chewable probiotic, Metagenics’ Ultra Flora Balance probiotic capsules, and Metagenics’ Ultra Flora Synergy probiotic powder.
-I just bring the chewables with me so that we all take the same one.
-The dosage is the same for kids and adults – 1 chew 2x/day.
+In fact, one study found that “Probiotic use could achieve >54 million fewer days of infection, >2 million averted antibiotic courses, and >4 million avoided missed work days” each year!”
+Two specific probiotic strains have been found to reduce the frequency and duration of fevers and colds/flus.
+These 2 strains are found in our Immune Probiotic chewable and Immune Probiotic capsules.
+The recommended dosage for children and adults is 1 chew or 1 capsule 2x/day.
 It’s shelf-stable at room temperature, and 1 or 2 bottles should get your whole family through vacation in tip top shape!

-- Xlear Nasal Spray – A must to prevent infections (spray while flying or after any potential “exposure”), and to help clear those congested, runny noses!
+- Xlear Nasal Spray – A must to prevent infections (spray while flying or after any potential “exposure”) to flush out any invading germs before they can take hold, and to help clear those congested, runny noses!

 If you’re not familiar with homeopathic medicines, please refer to my blogposts What is Homeopathy – Part 1 and What is Homeopathy – Part 2 for more information on what they are and how to use them.
 As many of you know, homeopathic medicines are often my preferred choice for infants, and pregnant and nursing women, because they are so safe yet effective!
 I generally recommend using the 9C or 30C dilution, although the 30C dilution is usually easier to find at Whole Foods and other health food stores.
 The dosage is typically 3 pellets every 3-4 hours at least 10 minutes away from food or drink.
 However, for acute situations like hives and fevers, homeopathic medicines can even be given every 10-15 minutes as needed.
 Space out the interval between doses as symptoms improve.
 Stop when feeling better.
 These are the homeopathic medicines with their most common indications that I’ll be packing this holiday: